nojronatron/java-code-challenges/docs/readme-stacks.md

     RETURN: False
 ```

+*Note*: This method can be refactored to a single boolean return statement, see actual code.

 ## Big-O Analysis

 PUSH: No traversal is necessary to add an item to the stack.
-Takes the new value and assign it's NEXT to the TOP ref, then reassign TOP ref to the new value/node.
+Individual reassignments are performed and are all O(1) in time.
+A Node is created and added to the Stack, incrementing total storage at a 1:1 ratio.
 Time: O(1); Space: O(1).

 POP: No traversal is necessary to remove an item from the stack.
-Takes the value from the TOP ref and reassign TOP's next as the new TOP, then return the value to the caller.
+Individual reassignments (including nullification) are performed, which are all O(1) in time.
+A temporary Node is created, and then destroyed.
+Time: O(1); Space: O(1).

 PEEK: No traversal is necessary to view the value on the TOP ref node.
-Takes the TOP Value and returns that to the caller without changing any REF linkages.
+No temporary Nodes or variables are created, so no additional storage is consumed.
+Time: O(1); Space: O(1);

-ISEMPTY: No traversal is performed, only an O(1) comparison of TOP and BOTTOM nodes.
+ISEMPTY: No traversal is performed, only an O(1) comparison of TOP and BOTTOM nodes is done.
+Time: O(1); Space: O(1);

-Overall Performance:
+Overall Performance: Time: O(1); Space: O(1).

-Time: O(1)

-Space: O(1)

 ## Code